How an eSIM works

-While plastic SIM cards may be no more, SIM manufactures have now taken up a new roll as the SM-DP+ (Subscription Manager Data Preparation) provider in the eSIM system.
-This means they are still involved in the creation, generation, management and the protection of SIM profiles.
+SIM manufactures have taken up a new roll as the SM-DP+ (Subscription Manager Data Preparation) provider in the eSIM system.
+This means SIM card makers are still involved in the creation, generation, management, and the protection of SIM profiles.

 The connection information contained in an eSIM QR code looks something like this: